An alternative to the Teukolsky equation: A hidden symmetry

 A bonus of these identifications is that we can use a symmetry in permutations of the three masses.
 This symmetry is invisible in the Teukolsky equation itself.
 All the physical quantities in the SQCD are invariant in these permutations.
 In the differential equation, the symmetry in $m_1 \leftrightarrow m_2$ is manifest, but the others are not.
 This curious fact motivates us to interchange the masses $m_2$ and $m_3$ in \eqref{eq:id}.
 After this change, we go back to the above argument conversely.
 We finally arrive at our proposal \eqref{eq:new}.
 As was shown in \cite{aminov2020}, the QNM spectrum of the Teukolsky equation is determined by Nekrasov's function \cite{nekrasov2003} in the SQCD.
 This function is of course invariant in the mass exchange.
 Therefore we conjecture that the radial Teukolsky equation \eqref{eq:radial} is exactly isospectral to \eqref{eq:new}.

 In the extremal limit, things are more involved.
 The CHE \eqref{eq:radial-2} with \eqref{eq:id} becomes ill-defined due to the divergence of $m_2$.
 In this case, two regular singular points in the radial Teukolsky equation meet together, and the resulting equation reduces to the double confluent Heun equation (DCHE).
 Its singularity structure is obviously different from that in \eqref{eq:Q}.
 Interestingly, the break down of \eqref{eq:radial-2} is avoided by interchange $m_2$ and $m_3$ because $m_3$ necessarily appears as $m_3 \Lambda_3$, which is finite in the extremal limit.
 As a result, the CHE \eqref{eq:radial-2} still holds, but its Poincar\'e rank at $z=\infty$ reduces from $1$ to $1/2$.
 One might wonder that the equations \eqref{eq:new} and \eqref{eq:radial} lead to the two equations with different singularities: the CHE with rank $1/2$ and the DCHE.
 However, solutions to these two equations are related by the Laplace transform \cite{ronveaux1995}.\footnote{We thank Hajime Nagoya for pointing out this fact.} The similar result is also found on the gauge theory side.
 The extremal limit just corresponds to a matter decoupling limit of the SQCD \cite{aminov2020}.
 There are two equivalent realizations of the SQCD with two flavors \cite{gaiotto2013}.
 The above two cases just correspond to these two realizations.
+Interestingly, the similar structure was also found in the mode stability analysis \cite{teixeiradacosta2020}.
 We claim that the equations \eqref{eq:new} and \eqref{eq:radial} are isospectral even in the extremal limit.

 We play the same game for the angular equation.
 In this case, we rearrange $m_1=m_2=-s$ and $m_3=-m$, and obtain the following dual equation:

 It looks more asymmetric than \eqref{eq:angular}.
 We do not find its particular advantage in this case because the angular Teukolsky equation \eqref{eq:angular} has a nice analogy with the scalar spheroidal harmonics or with the spin-weighted spherical harmonics.
 A merit is rather that one can easily test the isospectrality of these two eigenvalue problems.
 In fact, the regularity condition of ${}_s\widetilde{S}_{\l m}(x)$ at $x=\pm 1$ leads to the same spectrum of ${}_sA_{\ell m}$ as the angular Teukolsky equation \eqref{eq:angular}.
 This test directly supports our idea.